Pet Loss Psychotherapy

 When you love a pet, you have a unique and significant confidant, companion, and a source of unconditional, sometimes a more profound relationship than with a friend, partner, or parent.
 When you lose a pet, you want to honor their life and your bond by creating positive memories.
 These memories become a treasured part of yourself.

-Anticipatory loss occurs when we imagine our lives without our beloved pets or face the fact that we may lose them.
-Anticipatory loss can be harder to bear than the grief we experience after their death.
-It is natural to feel some anxiety and fear about what caring for your ill pet may cost you in time, effort, and money; getting support and remaining present is essential.
-Anticipating the loss of a sick pet taxes the body and mind and keeps us on constant alert for an unpredictable amount of time.
+Anticipatory loss occurs when we imagine our lives without our beloved pets or face difficult health news or life changes.
+It is natural to feel some anxiety and fear when faced with pending costs, including time and money; getting support and remaining present is essential.
+Anticipating anxiety can tax your physical and mental health and keep you on constant alert for an unpredictable amount of time.
+Journaling, meditation, or even talking to a pet loss counselor can help you process these feelings and bring peace.